binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 own timetable, if at all.
 If you want to stay up with the state of the art, you'll stay away from frivolous plugins and only use what you need.

-I use the basic Spree theme, which is quite attractive.
-There's a Spree-fancy theme as well which I haven't tried but is popular too.
-I make a bunch of small modifications to the theme, things like changing the logo, removing the Spree tag in the footer and adding our Authorize.net seal to the checkout.
+I use the basic spree theme, which is quite attractive.
+There's a spree-fancy theme as well which I haven't tried but is popular too.
+I make a bunch of small modifications to the theme, things like changing the logo, removing the spree tag in the footer and adding our Authorize.net seal to the checkout.
 All of these are basic modifications perfectly suited for using Deface overrides.